Industry-Specific

 Apply at ClearValue Lending

 Start your application at Find my match.
-Your file routes to ONE matched lender based on your NAICS code, documented membership revenue, and financing purpose.
+Your file routes to the funding partners best matched to it based on your NAICS code, documented membership revenue, and financing purpose.
 ClearValue Lending is a funding platform, not a lender or financial advisor.

 Sources